(Last Updated on : 14-02-2019)

 Structure of Mango Tree

-Mango tree can grow upto almost 120-130 ft in height, with a radius of 33 ft at the top.
+Mango tree can grow up to almost 120-130 ft in height, with a radius of 33 ft at the top.
 The root of the mango tree goes down to around 20 ft, in deep soil.
 The roots are usually plentiful and wide-spreading.
 The evergreen leaves of the mango tree contain a specific aroma and are almost 15-35 cm in length and 6-16 cm in width.
 In the initial stages, the leaves are orange coloured, but turn dark red and eventually dark green as the leaves mature.
 Flowering takes place generally in between January to March.
 The flowers have 4 or 5 petals and are 5-10 mm in length.
 The mango flowers are yellow-greenish in colour.
 The petals have orange stripes on them.
 Amongst the thousands of flowers that appear in the tree, only a few have the ability to produce fruits.
+The flowers are pollinated by insects and less than 1 percent of the flowers will mature to form a fruit.
 The stems of the tree are fat, green in colour and wavy.
 They can bear numerous retreating side stems.
 Each of these stems has a lot of little and stalked flowers.

 Fruit of Mango Tree